Rxxbertx/Lenovo-Legion-5pro-Hackintosh/README.md

 ***
 ***

-WHAT WORKS AND WHAT DOESN'T?
+WHAT WORKS AND WHAT DOESNT?
 ---------------------------